 The word anime is used to describe the style of art used in animations in Japan, but other countries have their own anime too.
 One of those countries is Korea.
-Korea has about 120 animation studios in business, and most of them do overseas contract work.
+Korea has about 120 animation studios in the business, and most of them do overseas contract work.

 This popular Korean anime for young childrean is directed by Joo-gong Maeng.
 It follows a story of two larvae, Yellow and Red.
 Yellow is happy and silly, while Red is hot-tempered and arrogant.

-Their relationship seems strong even though Red is often seen abusing Yellow, and on the other hand Yellow has a thing for food, and usually takes all things that are for Red, so Red gets angry and fights him.
+Their relationship seems strong even though Red is often seen abusing Yellow, and on the other hand Yellow has a thing for food and usually takes all things that are for Red, so Red gets angry and fights him.
 Other characters in anime include Violet, an oversized ghost slug, Brown, a dung beetle, Black, a horned beetle, Pink, a pink larva, and others.

 2. Pororo, The Racing Adventure

 Pororo is an icon of South Korean children.
-This small blue penguin with helmet and goggles, together with his friends, is unexpectedly introduced to the competitive world of high-speed ice-sledding by turtles who were being shipped to Northpia to deliver ice sleds.
+This small blue penguin with a helmet and goggles, together with his friends, is unexpectedly introduced to the competitive world of high-speed ice-sledding by turtles who were being shipped to Northpia to deliver ice sleds.

 As the faith would have it, Pororo and his friends make it to the finals in the race, but things get complicated after that.